-Having a health insurance company that picks up 80 percent of your tab sounds great, until you get cancer and your care could be upward of $120,000 a year.
+Having a health insurance company that picks up 80 percent of your medical bills sounds great, until you get cancer and your care could be upward of $120,000 a year.

-“Medical expenses when you are seriously ill can be overwhelming, especially if you are retired or trying to work and raise a family,” says Krista Zodet, vice president of HealthWell Foundation, but the organization she works for is set up to help.
+“Medical expenses when you are seriously ill can be overwhelming, especially if you are retired or trying to work and raise a family,” says Krista Zodet, vice president of HealthWell Foundation.
+The organization she works for is set up to help.
 HealthWell Foundation currently (late 2013) has 17 funds to assist with medical expenses, established by specific disease, whether cancer or other serious illness.

-“We give out what we can until it’s gone and we have to close the fund, but sometimes we can go back and get more support for that particular illness,” says Krista.
-The amount they can grant ranges from $2,000 to about $15,000.
+“We give out what we can until it’s gone and we have to close the fund.
+But sometimes we can go back and get more support for that particular illness,” says Krista.
+The amount one patient can receive ranges from $2,000 to about $15,000.

-Right now support for cancer includes monies for head and neck cancer, Wilms’ tumor, chronic myeloid leukemia, metastatic melanoma and carcinoid tumors.
-You can look for funding for your illness, or to see if it becomes available later, on HealthWell’s site (links below).
-You will also find eligibility criteria there.
+Currently, grants are available to provide for head and neck cancer, Wilms’ tumor, chronic myeloid leukemia, metastatic melanoma and carcinoid tumors.
+You can go to HealthWell’s website to look for current funding, or to periodically check to see if it becomes available later (links below).
+The website also provides eligibility criteria.
 To qualify applicants must have some form of insurance and meet financial requirements, which is an income at up to 400 percent of the federal poverty level.
 As of 2013 those numbers were about $45,960 for an individual, $62,040 for two people, and $94,200 for a family of four.

 You are preapproved immediately after confirmation that you meet the criteria.
 Then you simply submit a copy of your insurance card and doctor’s statement briefly explaining your treatment regimen.

 How to get reimbursed